What Happens If You’re Caught Driving with No Car Insurance?

 No long forms · No spam · No fees

+If you’re caught driving with no car insurance, you’ll probably get a fine, plus your car insurance premiums will spike.
 As tempting as it may be to drive with no car insurance, it’s never a good idea.

 The repercussions of getting caught driving uninsured can be severe and long-lasting.
 While every state is a bit different, a charge of this magnitude can make it nearly impossible to secure cheap car insurance in the future.

 Let’s dive into what can happen if you’re caught driving with no car insurance, and what your liability is if you get into a car accident when you’re uninsured.

 We’ll also cover some ways to find cheap car insurance if you’re currently driving without it.
 Car insurance comparison shopping and broker app Jerry offers competitive quotes to find the cheapest car insurance online.

 What happens if you are caught driving without insurance?

 Let’s be clear about something: driving with no car insurance is illegal in most states.
 This doesn’t mean not being able to prove you have auto insurance when you get pulled over, which is a less serious offense.
 Rather, this is about driving with no coverage whatsoever.

 The penalties for driving uninsured vary by state, but typically you can face any combination of the following:

 If you’re caught driving without insurance, you’re all but guaranteed a fine.
 Between the fine itself and the associated fees and surcharges, you can easily be on the hook for anywhere from $150 to $1000 or more for your first offense.